alinarezrangel/cnatural/docs/handwritten/macros.md

 ## `CNATURAL_DEBUG` - Debug control ##

-If this macro is defined, CNatural will enable assertions and will optimize for debug.
+If this macro is defined, CNatural will enable assertions and will (de)optimize for debug.

 ### Requirements ###